Eloísa D'Herbil: Argentine career

 Within a year, possibly due to the violence preceding the Glorious Revolution of 1868, D'Herbil moved to Argentina and continued her career.
 She organized a charity concert for February 1868 at the Teatro Colón to benefit cholera victims.
 By 1872, she styled her performances and published music such as La caridad es dios as Eloísa d 'Herbil de Romany, though her husband's name was Guillermo Román.
 D'Herbil de Romany performed in Teatro Victoria in Buenos Aires in July of that year playing a concerto by Gottschalk.
 By October, she was performing at the Teatro Solis in Montevideo with the Italian Lyrical Company.
 Two months later, on 4 December 1872 in Montevideo, she had her first child, Federico Román.
 By 1 May 1873, the family were back in Buenos Aires.
 In succession, D'Herbil de Romany had two more children Maria Raquel born on the 31 October 1874 and José Camilo, born on 16 February 1876.
 Federico Silva served as godfather for all of her children.
 D'Herbil began using the name Eloisa D. de Silva, sometime after the birth of her third child.
-Her last child, Maria Eloisa Silva was born on 6 April 1881 to she and Federico Silva.
+Her last child, Maria Eloisa Silva was born on 6 April 1881 to her and Federico Silva.

 De Silva's first compositions were written for song or piano with verses written by other artists.
 These include such works as Rayo de luna (Moonbeam) with lyrics by Carlos Guido Spano and Los barqueros (The boatmen) with began composing pieces for singing, reciting and piano, such as "Moonbeam", with verses by Carlos Guido Spano, "Los barqueros", with words by Becker.
 Between 1872 and 1885 she composed El Maco (The Prison), Y a mí qué (What do I care), Che no calotiés!
 (Hey, no stealing), and Por la calle Arenales (For Arenales Street), some of the first tangos to be written by a woman.
 Like other women tango writers, she sometimes wrote under a pseudonym to protect her reputation.
 El Maco was published in 1904 under the name of Miguel J. Tornquist.
 She wrote approximately 100 tangos, many after 1900, including Calote (Robbery), El mozo rubio (The Blond Boy), Evangélica (Evangelical), La multa (The Fine), Que sí que no (That's Yes That's No), Yo soy la rubia (I Am the Blond), among others.

 Between 1913 and 1914, the Boletín Oficial de la República Argentina listed numerous composition titles including, A mi bandera (To my flag), Becquerianas (Bécquer devotees), Brumas (Mists), Crisantema (chrysanthemum), En el baile (In the dance), Ilusorias (Deceptions), La Canción del ombú (The Song of the ombu tree), La Caridad es Dios (Charity is God), Las Palomas (The Doves), Rosas de otoño (Roses of Autumn), and ¡Ultimo Adiós!
 (Final Goodbye).
 In 1934, she composed the Himno del Congreso Eucarístico (Hymn of the Eucharistic Congress) and dedicated to Cardinal Pacelli, who would later be Pope Pius XII.